Epistemic Phase Transitions in Mathematical Proofs

 We present these results in three parts.
 We first introduce, and justify, a simple model of belief formation drawn from the cognitive science literature.
-We then describe the data sets we apply this model to, and then present the results of the analysis.
-Technical details of the implementation can be found in the Materials and Methods.
+We then describe the data sets we apply this model to.
+Finally, we present the results of the analysis.
+Technical details of the implementation can be found in the Methods Section.